SILVICULTURE PROJECTS

 Klaus J. Puettmann

-It is a privilege to be working on the "cutting edge", involved in a powerful set of experiments, and to work with fine colleagues and students.
-Together we strive to make contributions to forest science that will help forest managers and the public to make informed decisions about forest management.
+It is a privilege to be working on the "cutting edge", to be involved in a powerful set of experiments, and to work with fine colleagues, students, and other professionals.
+I need to specifically mention the support of the Edmund Hayes Professorship in Silviculture Alternatives, which I held from 2010 to 2023.

-Contact Information Courses Current Research Faculty Research Asst./Assoc.
-Students Publications Presentations Employment
+Contact Information Courses Students Publications Employment

 Contact Information